-If you have a query or a concern, you should normally direct it to your son's or daughter's Tutor (academic matters), Head of Department (musical matters) or Houseparent (pastoral matters).
-We will contact you if we have concerns about your child's performance or behaviour which we think should be brought to your attention.
+We will contact you if we have concerns about your child's welfare, performance or behaviour which we think should be brought to your attention.
 All staff can be contacted by email: email addresses for current members of staff are listed on the School website.
 A list of email addresses and telephone numbers for staff is sent to all parents at the beginning of each academic year.

-If you have any concerns regarding your child's education, please tell us of your concern as soon as possible.
-It is difficult for us to investigate properly an incident or problem which has happened some time ago.
+If you have any concerns regarding your child's education or welfare, please do share these with us as soon as possible.
+It is difficult for us to investigate properly an incident or problem which has happened some time ago, and situations can change quickly with young people, so it is imperative to respond to welfare concerns as quickly as possible.

 Details of the school's Complaints Procedure can be found at the end of this handbook.